The best places to travel in June

 Average daily budget: $120-$200

-Though known for its excellent skiing, there are lots of reasons the Dolomites is one of the best places to travel in June, not least if you love majestic mountain scenery, hiking and mountain-biking.
+Though known for its excellent skiing, there are plenty of reasons the Dolomites is one of the best places to travel in June, not least if you love majestic mountain scenery, hiking and mountain-biking.

 You could consider making Bolzano your base.
 Also known by its German name, Bozen, this charming town is a great gateway for exploring the mountains.
 It's also the home of Ötzi, the famous prehistoric Ice Man.